DeKalb County Georgia home being tested for radon gas

 Weathered saprolite.
 The deep layer of decomposed rock that forms Georgia's characteristic red clay.
 This material is porous enough to allow radon gas to migrate upward toward home foundations.

 The depth of bedrock matters significantly in DeKalb County.
 Near Stone Mountain and Arabia Mountain, granite can be at or near the surface, giving radon a very short path to travel before reaching foundations.
 In other areas, deeper weathering provides more dilution.
 But soil permeability, moisture content, and seasonal conditions all influence how much radon actually enters a home.
+For more details, see our DeKalb County radon case study and our Georgia radon map by county.

 5. Local Testing Data and Trends